 Our law firm in Vietnam can offer assistance in registering for VAT.
 We are also at your disposal with support in immigration to Vietnam if you want to establish yourself here.

-Here are the rates of the VAT in Vietnam, as applied by the General Tax Department:
+Here are the rates of the VAT in Vietnam for 2023, as applied by the General Tax Department:

 - the standard rate for most taxable products and services is 10%;